som-shahlab/factehr/docs/experiments.md

 `./scripts/datasets/download_hf_datasets.sh`

 The one dataset that will not be downloaded from the above scripts is FactEHR (v0 — clinician annotated dev set).
-This is currently saved on carina here:
+This is `factehr_dev_set.csv` (release file).

-`/share/pi/nigam/akshays/just-the-facts/data/datasets/raw/entailment/factehr.csv`

-Copy that file into this location: `{$FACTEHR_DATA_ROOT}/datasets/raw/entailment/factehr.csv`
+Copy that file into this location: `{$FACTEHR_DATA_ROOT}/datasets/raw/entailment/factehr/factehr.csv`

-As of 10/2/24, the following path on carina contains all NLI test sets needed for this experiment — instead of compiling the datasets locally you can copy over the contents of this folder into your directory: `/share/pi/nigam/akshays/just-the-facts/data/datasets/raw/entailment/`

 To run the experiment pipeline, first adjust the config settings here as needed: `scripts/experiments/run_nli_prompt_tuning_experiment.sh`

-The most importatnt setting is the client you want to run.
+The most important setting is the client you want to run.
 For example:
 ```bash
 models=("medlm-medium") #  "meta-llama/Meta-Llama-3-8B-Instruct"  "gemini-1.5-flash-002"
 client="vertex"  # Can be "transformers", "openai-batch", "vertex-batch", "vertex"
 ```

+If using GPT, make sure to define your API endpoint url in `scripts/experiments/run_inference_client.sh`.

 It first launches the job for binary entailment prompts (`max_new_tokens = 25`) followed by the job for rationale entailment prompts (`max_new_tokens=256`).